Dynasty-Li/Dynasty-Li.github.io/index.md

 <img src="/logo.png" width="50%">

 I served as a reviewer for IMWUT (Ubicomp 2020), ISMAR 2020, VRST 2020, CHI PLAY 2020, IEEE TVCG (IEEE VR 2021 Journal-track) and CHI 2021, and I got 2x Special Recognitions for Outstanding Reviews for ISMAR 2020.

-<h2 id="Goals">Goals</h2>

-My long-term goal is to apply HCI-related knowledge into real society and let people can enjoy the benefits from the growth and breakthrough of technology instead of letting cutting-edge research stay in the papers’ databases and top conferences.
-I will focus on solving more realistic problems in the area of human-computer interaction with healthcare and users' experience.

-For my short-term goal, ~~I have to graduate alive from XJTLU first.~~ I hope to have the opportunity to participate in the research projects of the world's top HCI academic institutions as a visiting research assistant or a Ph.D. candidate.

 <h2 id="Publications">Selected Publications</h2>